wp-plugins/backupwordpress/readme.txt

 Simple automated backups of your WordPress powered website.

+== Description ==

 BackUpWordPress will back up your entire site including your database and all your files once every day.
+It has several advanced options for power users.

 == Installation ==